-Council is able to release some information relating to a development file such as development consents, construction certificates, inspections, occupation certificates and plans and reports subject to copyright restrictions.
+Council can release some information relating to a development file such as development consents, construction certificates, inspections, occupation certificates and plans and reports (subject to copyright restrictions).

-Development applications received, or records of decisions made after 1 July 2010 are classified as open access documents under the GIPA Act and GIPA Reg.
-This means any member of the public is able to view/obtain copies of these documents without permission from the property owner with a Property Information Request.
+Development applications received, or records of decisions made after 1 July 2010 are classified as open access documents under the GIPA Reg.
+Any member of the public can view/obtain copies of these documents without permission from the property owner by submitting a Property Information Request.
 (Note photocopying/scanning charges may apply as set out in Council's Schedule of Fees and Charges).

-Development applications received, or records of decisions made before 1 July 2010 (as well as associated documents and records of decision) are not classified as open access documents under the GIPA Act and the GIPA Reg.
-To view/obtain copies of these documents the current property owner's written consent is required with a Property Information Request.
-Where the property is owned by a company, an ASIC report is required to show you can act on behalf of the company.
+Development applications received, or records of decisions made before 1 July 2010 (as well as associated documents and records of decision) are not classified as open access documents under the GIPA Reg.
+To view/obtain copies of these documents the current property owner's written consent is required by submitting a Property Information Request.
+Where the property is owned by a company, an ASIC report is required to show the applicant can act on behalf of the company.
 (Note search and photocopying/scanning charges apply as set out in Council's Schedule of Fees and Charges).